zagramy/Minecraft-schem-to-Timberborn/README.md

 //schem save structure
 ```

-5. Move the generated `.schem` file into the folder containing the script or executable.
+5. Move the generated `structure.schem` file into the folder containing the script or executable.

 ---